utpalbaro/callstack-formatter/DOCUMENT.md

 ## The UI
 - [x] A paste textarea on one side and div on the another
 - [x] Copy content automatically to clipboard after successful parsing
+- [ ] Append or new mode in pasting